- <hr> tag

 HTML Font Size: Syntax, Usage, and Examples

 Adjusting HTML font size helps you control how readable, structured, and visually appealing your web content is.
-Whether you're designing headlines, styling paragraphs, or creating responsive layouts, understanding how to change font size in HTML is a core skill in web development.
+Whether you're designing headlines, styling paragraphs, or creating responsive layouts, understanding how to change font size in HTML is a core skill in web development and web design.

 How to Change Font Size in HTML